pluja/awesome-privacy/README.md

 Please read about what the addon does before installing.
 If you don't understand what you are doing you could end up damaging your privacy.
 Also, too many addons can slow down your browsing experience.

 - [uBlock Origin](https://ublockorigin.com/) - Free, open-source ad content blocker.
 Easy on CPU and memory.
-- [ClearURLs](https://github.com/ClearURLs/Addon) - This extension will automatically remove tracking elements from URLs to help protect your privacy when browsing the Internet and sharing links.
-- [LocalCDN](https://www.localcdn.org/) - LocalCDN is a web browser extension that emulates Content Delivery Networks to improve your online privacy.
-It intercepts traffic, finds supported resources locally, and injects them into the environment.
-LocalCDN is a fork of the inactive project [Decentraleyes](https://decentraleyes.org/).
-- [Cookie Autodelete](https://github.com/Cookie-AutoDelete/Cookie-AutoDelete) - When a tab closes, any cookies not being used are automatically deleted.
-Prevent tracking by other cookies and add only the ones you trust.
-- [Smart Referer](https://gitlab.com/smart-referrer/smart-referer/-/blob/master/README.md) - Automatically hide HTTP and JavaScript Referer for cross-domain requests.
+	- [Read the extension docs](https://github.com/gorhill/uBlock/wiki/Blocking-mode) and pick one of the recommended modes to increase your privacy.
+	- Go to settings > filters list > annoyances, turn on easylist-cookies.
+This will avoid you the annoying Cookie popups.
-- ~[Privacy Redirect](https://github.com/SimonBrazell/privacy-redirect)~ [LibRedirect](https://github.com/libredirect/libredirect) - A simple web extension that redirects Twitter, YouTube, Google Maps and many more requests to privacy friendly alternatives.
+- [LibRedirect](https://github.com/libredirect/libredirect) - A simple web extension that redirects Twitter, YouTube, Google Maps and many more requests to privacy friendly alternatives.
 Former Privacy Redirect is no longer maintained, LibRedirect is a maintained fork.

 #### Useful Tools
 - [Single File](https://github.com/gildas-lormeau/SingleFile) - Save a faithful copy of an entire web page in a single HTML file so you can use it offline.